The ability to transfer Citi ThankYou Rewards to American Aadvantage has ended as of November 14, 2021.

 In mid-July we saw a fantastic development to the Citi ThankYou program, whereby it’s possible to transfer points to American AAdvantage for a limited time.
 This feature is due to expire today, so in this post I wanted to recap this feature, including my take on whether or not it makes sense to speculatively transfer points, along with the odds of this feature being extended.

 For a limited time, through today (Saturday, November 13, 2021), Citi ThankYou points can be transferred to American AAdvantage at a 1:1 ratio.
 This assumes that you have the Citi Premier or Citi Prestige, which are the cards required in order to transfer points to Citi ThankYou airline partners.

-This is really exciting to see — among the “big three” carriers in the United States, American Airlines is the only one with a mileage currency that hasn’t efficiently transferred to another currency (Amex points can be converted into Delta SkyMiles, and Chase points can be converted into United MileagePlus miles).
+This is exciting to see — among the “big three” carriers in the United States, American Airlines was the only one with a mileage currency that couldn’t efficiently be earned through one of the major transferable points currencies (Amex points can be converted into Delta SkyMiles, and Chase points can be converted into United MileagePlus miles).